120th Anniversary Celebration Highlights

 Homecoming 2019: Celebrating our Heritage

-Homecoming 2019: Celebrating Our Heritage is a journey down our treasured path of SCGS history.
-We are pleased to be re-opening our refreshed SCGS Heritage Centre, graced by the Chief Executive Officer of National Heritage Board, Ms Chang Hwee Nee.
+We were pleased to open the refreshed SCGS Heritage Centre, graced by the Chief Executive Officer of National Heritage Board, Ms Chang Hwee Nee.